Syracuse University: Expansion

-The growth of Syracuse University from a small liberal arts college into a major comprehensive university was due to the efforts of two men, Chancellor James Roscoe Day and John Dustin Archbold.
+The growth of Syracuse University from a small liberal arts college into a major comprehensive university was due to the efforts of two men, chancellor James Roscoe Day and John Dustin Archbold.
 James Roscoe Day was serving the Calvary Church in New York City, where he befriended Archbold.
 Together, the two dynamic figures would oversee the first of two great periods of campus renewal in Syracuse's history.

 John Dustin Archbold was a capitalist, philanthropist, and President of the Board of Trustees at Syracuse University.
 He was known as John D. Rockefeller's right-hand man and successor at the Standard Oil Company.
-He was a close friend of Syracuse University Chancellor James R. Day and gave almost $6 million to the University over his lifetime.
+He was a close friend of Syracuse University Chancellor James R. Day and gave almost $6 million to the university over his lifetime.
 Said a journalist in 1917:

-Mr. Archbold's ... is the president of the board of trustees of Syracuse University, an institution which has prospered so remarkably since his connection with it that its student roll has increased from hundreds to over 4,000, including 1,500 young women, placing it in the ranks of the foremost institutions of learning in the United States.In 1905 Rev. Dr. James D. Phelps secured a donation of $150,000 from Andrew Carnegie for a new university library provided the University raised an equal sum as an endowment for the library.
-The University raised the required endowment in a little over a month, with the largest share being contributed by Archbold.
+Mr. Archbold's ... is the president of the board of trustees of Syracuse University, an institution which has prospered so remarkably since his connection with it that its student roll has increased from hundreds to over 4,000, including 1,500 young women, placing it in the ranks of the foremost institutions of learning in the United States.

+In 1905, James D. Phelps secured a donation of $150,000 from Andrew Carnegie for a new university library provided the university raised an equal sum as an endowment for the library.
+The university raised the required endowment in a little over a month, with the largest share being contributed by Archbold.
 On September 11, 1907, the transfer of the Von Ranke collection from the old library building marking the opening of the new Carnegie library with a collection of over 71,000 volumes.

-In addition to keeping the University financially solvent during its early years, Archbold also contributed funds for eight buildings, including the full cost of Archbold Stadium (opened 1907, demolished 1978), Sims Hall (men's dormitory, 1907), the Archbold Gymnasium (1909, nearly destroyed by fire in 1947, but still in use), and the oval athletic field.
+In addition to keeping the university financially solvent during its early years, Archbold also contributed funds for eight buildings, including the full cost of Archbold Stadium (opened 1907, demolished 1978), Sims Hall (men's dormitory, 1907), the Archbold Gymnasium (1909, nearly destroyed by fire in 1947, but still in use), and the oval athletic field.